Would be - would have been

 Compare:

 She would lend me some money now.
-(She is willing to lend me the money.
+(It is possible that she will lend me some money.
 I will ask her.)

 She would have lent me some money last year.
-(She was willing to lend me the money, but I didn't ask her.)
+(It was possible, but I didn't ask her.)

 Should, could and might are used in the same way.